is now available! Read about the new features and fixes from November.

 To start, we'd like to say we're sorry that you're here reading this document instead of having a good time using the Integrated Terminal in Visual Studio Code.
 The VS Code team works hard to make the terminal experience as seamless as possible but in some cases, there are issues with shell or terminal configurations that the VS Code editor can't work around.

-After having worked with hundreds of developers to diagnose their terminal launch failures, the VS Code team has put together this topic with the advice and troubleshooting tips that have helped people in the past.
-We hope you'll find an answer here for your shell or terminal issue and can get quickly back to work.
+After having worked with hundreds of developers to diagnose their terminal launch failures, the VS Code team put together this article with the advice and troubleshooting tips that have helped people in the past.
+We hope you can find an answer here for your shell or terminal issue and can get back to work quickly.

 Integrated Terminal user guide

 If you are new to using the VS Code Integrated Terminal, you can learn more in the Integrated Terminal user guide.
-There you can read how to configure the terminal, as well as review answers to common questions.
+There you can read how to configure the terminal, and review answers to common questions.

 Below are specific troubleshooting steps, if the user guide hasn't helped you diagnose the launch failure.
 The troubleshooting steps, such as checking your settings and enabling logging, apply to all platforms that support VS Code; macOS, Linux, and Windows.

-Note: If you're on Windows, you may want to review the common issues on Windows section first.
+Note: If you're on Windows, you might want to review the common issues on Windows section first.

 Troubleshooting steps